Can We Do an MBA After a BSc?

 MBA After BSc: What to Expect?

-A science degree primarily focuses on subject-specific knowledge in fields like physics, chemistry, biology, mathematics, or computer science.
-However, career growth in purely technical roles can sometimes be slow and limited to research or technical positions.
+A science degree mostly centers on subject knowledge in disciplines such as physics, chemistry, biology, mathematics or computer science.
+But this leads to professional development in purely technical careers being slow and constrained to research jobs only.

 Within MBA curricula, students are exposed to foundational business knowledge, including financial analysis, strategic marketing, operational frameworks, and organizational leadership.
-It prepares BSc graduates for leadership and strategic roles across industries, helping them transition from a technical expert to a decision-maker.
+It prepares BSc graduates for leadership and strategic roles across industries, helping them transition from technical experts to decision-makers.

 Key Features of a BSc Degree